 Ingredients for Vegetable Curry Soup

-For this recipe you will simmer in a large pot:
+For this recipe you'll simmer in a large pot on the stove:

 - Carrot

 - Gold potato: I like the buttery taste and texture of Yukon gold potatoes, but you can substitute with white potatoes or russet potatoes if desired.
+Sweet potato could also be a fun twist.

 - Sweet peas: For convenience, I use frozen peas.
 There's no need to defrost them before adding to the pot.

 - Fresh baby spinach: This is optional, but great to include.
-Or you could stir in fresh kale instead.
+(Or you could stir in fresh kale instead!)

 Customizing

-Coconut Curry Vegetable Soup
+Coconut Curry Vegetable Soup (Vegan!)

 Ingredients